kwshi/slick/README.md

 guarantees that languages like Haskell, OCaml, and Rust provide.
-Moreover, it allows Slick to not only be a beginner _friendly_ language but also an excellent _education_ language: it allows programming newcomers to write simple, straightforward code (a la Python) while introducing them to the concepts of type-safety, _without requiring them to understand types in the first place_.
+Moreover, it allows Slick to not only be a beginner _friendly_ language but also an excellent _education_ language: it allows programming newcomers to write simple, straightforward code (a la Python) while still introducing them to the concepts of type-safety, _without requiring them to understand types in the first place_.

 Here are some more expressions you can try running in the REPL!
 See if you can